The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/best-in-slot.md

     name: Dragonsong's Reprise (Ultimate) BiS (No 6.3 Dungeon Gear Option)
     link: b301e789-96da-42f2-9628-95f68345e35b
   - type: etro
+    description: >-
-    description: Recommended gearset to prog TOP as of patch 6.5.
+      Recommended gearset to prog TOP as of patch 6.5.
 This set includes the Dungeon Gear from patch 6.5, putting this set slightly ahead of the other option.

+      Note: The 645 and 665 versions of the Manderville weapons are functionally the same in TOP.
+Use whichever you have and allocate the stats as shown in the etro link.
     name: The Omega Protocol (Ultimate) BiS (6.5 Dungeon Gear + 6.45 Relic Option)
     link: d40f9b9d-c459-4ca4-a9e6-570c4034ecb2
   - type: etro